 Where to Find the Windows Wallpaper Location on Your PC

-When you are stuck looking at your desktop monitor for a number of hours a day, the most simple thing you can do to heighten your morale is by looking at a lovely wallpaper.
+When you are stuck looking at your desktop monitor for a number of hours a day, the most simple thing you can do to heighten your morale is to look at a lovely wallpaper.
 It can be something to inspire you, give you an air of joy, and motivate you to do something great.

 Every version of Windows, from the ancient days of Windows 3.1 all the way through Windows 10, has brought with it a library of wallpaper images for users of the operating system to put on their desktop.
 Wallpapers are the images that you can set as your desktop background, and they serve to remind us that there’s much more in this world than the text and figures that comprise most of our day.